metosin/spec-tools/README.md

 ## Spec Records

-To enable spec metadata and features like [spec coercion](#spec-coercion), Spec-tools introduces extendable Spec Records, `Spec`s.
+To enable spec metadata and features like [Spec-driven transformations](#spec-driven-transformations), Spec-tools introduces extendable Spec Records, `Spec`s.
 They wrap specs and act like specs or 1-arity functions.
 Specs are created with `spec-tools.core/spec` macro or with the underlying `spec-tools.core/create-spec` function.

 The following Spec keys having a special meaning: